Deppea splendens

-Deppea splendens, also known as the golden fuchsia, is a species of flowering plant in the family Rubiaceae endemic to Chiapas, Mexico.
+Deppea splendens, commonly known as the golden fuchsia, is a species of flowering plant in the family Rubiaceae endemic to Chiapas, Mexico.
 It is extinct in the wild.
-Despite its common name, it is not closely related to true Fuchsia.
+Despite its common name, it is not related to the true Fuchsia genus.

 Description

 Vegetative characteristics

 Deppea splendens is an evergreen, 5–8 m tall shrub or tree with glabrous twigs.
 The petiolate, stipulate, elliptic to ovate-elliptic leaves with an acuminate apex are 4.5–15 cm long, and 0.8-6 cm wide.
 The petiole is 0.8–3.8 cm long.
+Leaves are arranged in whorls of three, or occasionally opposite.

 Generative characteristics

 The terminal, pendulous, brightly coloured inflorescences bear 16–25 pendulous, tubular, tetramerous, ornithophilous 5–6 cm long flowers with a red calyx and yellow-orange petals.
 The tricolporate pollen grains are 21.9–25.7 μm big.
 The compressed, ellipsoid, 6–8 mm long, and 5–7 mm wide loculicidal capsule fruit bears dark brown, 0.6–1 mm long seeds.